How Long Does It Take To Build A Pool: A Guide to Planning and Building Your Pool

 Current Landscape

-If you’re building a pool in a new home with no existing landscaping, the process is fast and easy.
+If you’re building a pool in a new home with no existing landscaping, the process is fast and easy, especially when preparing the pool area as a key step in ensuring a smooth build, and evaluating whether your backyard is ready for a pool from the start.
 Conversely, working around established landscaping can add time to the project since some areas will need to be cleared or adjusted.

 Size & Scope of Project

 The larger and more intricate your pool design, the longer it will take to complete.
-You can generally expect a simple rectangular pool to be faster to build than a custom-designed, multi-feature pool.
+You can generally expect a simple rectangular pool to be faster to build than a custom-designed, multi-feature pool, especially when incorporating additional features such as lighting, waterfalls, or patio extensions, which can further increase the build time.

 Types of Materials